Deconimus/JarShrink/README.md

 ## API

-JarShrink's functionality is encapsulated in the class <b>JarShrinker</b> for API use.
+JarShrink's functionality is encapsulated in the class `JarShrinker` for API use.

 ### Examples